Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Consuming chicken is linked to lower levels of "bad" LDL cholesterol and may have a role in decreasing cardiovascular risk.
 Additionally, recent studies suggest that proteins in chicken breast may inhibit ACE, a key enzyme responsible for raising blood pressure.
 These proteins work similarly to antihypertensive medications like Captopril, Lisinopril, and Perindopril (7,8).

-You can also read the difference between chicken meat and salmon regarding the cardiovascular system.
+You can also read about the difference between chicken meat and salmon in terms of the cardiovascular system.

 Weight Loss

-Chicken meat is often recommended in sports nutrition for athletes.
+Chicken meat is often recommended for athletes in sports nutrition.
 One of the main protein sources for bodybuilders is chicken.
 It’s mainly due to chicken meat being higher in protein and lower in calories and fats.

 You can eat more chicken breast and feel fuller while getting fewer calories and more protein.

-In addition, chicken meat is practical compared to lamb meat.
+In addition, chicken meat is more practical than lamb meat.
 Chicken meat is cheaper, more accessible, and easier to cook with.

 Pork vs chicken goes deep into the differences between these two types of meats.